 Union: Also called the North or the United States, the Union was the portion of the country that remained loyal to the Federal government during the Civil War.
-Union states were: Connecticut, Delaware, Illinois, Indiana, Iowa, Kansas, Maine, Massachusetts, Michigan, Minnesota, New Hampshire, New Jersey, New York, Ohio, Pennsylvania, Rhode Island, Vermont, and Wisconsin.
+Union states were: Connecticut, Delaware, Illinois, Indiana, Iowa, Kansas, Maine, Massachusetts, Michigan, Minnesota, Missouri, New Hampshire, New Jersey, New York, Ohio, Pennsylvania, Rhode Island, Vermont, and Wisconsin.
 West Virginia became a Northern state in 1863 and California and Oregon were also officially Northern but they had little direct involvement in the War.

 U.S. Christian Commission: An organization established in 1861 for the relief of Union soldiers; the Christian Commission provided food, Bibles, and free writing materials to the soldiers to encourage them in good moral behavior.
 See image »

 U.S.C.T.: United States Colored Troops.
 Federal Army regiments composed of African-American soldiers.
 The U.S.C.T.’s were established by General Order Number 143, issued May 22, 1863, and included infantry, cavalry and artillery regiments.
 While the soldiers themselves were African American, officers were white.
 Until 1864 African American soldiers received less pay than their white counterparts.
 The most famous USCT regiment is the 54th Massachusetts, composed of free Northern men.
 The 33rd USCT regiment, however, has the distinction of being the first federally authorized regiment.
 Composed of freed slaves, it was originally called the 1st South Carolina Volunteer Infantry.
 See image »